yogthos/pixel-mosaic/README.md

 3. **Grid Optimization**:
    - Iteratively moves grid corner points to align cell boundaries with detected edges
    - Uses a search-based optimization: for each corner, tests multiple positions in a local neighborhood
-   - Evaluates alignment by sampling edge strength along grid edges
+   - Evaluates alignment by sampling edge strength along grid edges (straight lines or Bezier curves if `useSplines` is enabled)
+   - When `useSplines` is true, uses Bezier curves to better follow curved image edges during optimization
    - Applies damping based on `edgeSharpness` to control how aggressively corners snap to edges
    - Runs for multiple iterations (default: 2-5) with progressively refined search

 4. **Color Assignment**:
-   - Samples pixels within each optimized cell
+   - Samples pixels from uniform rectangular regions matching output blocks
+   - This ensures sampling region exactly matches rendering region for clean, sharp edges
    - Blends between average color (soft) and median color (crisp) based on `edgeSharpness`
-   - Uses spatial hashing for efficient pixel-to-cell mapping during rendering
+   - Note: Colors are sampled from rectangular blocks, not from deformed cell shapes, to avoid artifacts

 5. **Rendering**:
-   - Efficiently maps each output pixel to its containing cell
-   - Uses point-in-quadrilateral tests with spatial hash acceleration
-   - Ensures complete coverage with fallback to nearest-cell assignment
+   - Renders as uniform rectangular pixel blocks (classic pixel art style)
+   - Each block uses the color sampled from its corresponding rectangular region
+   - This approach ensures perfect alignment between sampling and rendering, eliminating fuzzy edges

 **Advantages:**
 - Grid boundaries align with image edges, preserving important features